 The girls and I put these together and we had so much fun in the process.
 Fall brings about a sense of newness with the crispy air and endless fun!
-These Cork Pumpkins make an awesome décor for your home and office and are very budget friendly.
-The detail on this Cork Pumpkin is also super fun and you can get creative with it.
+These Wine Cork Pumpkins make cute décor for your home and office and are very budget-friendly.
+The detail on this Wine Cork Craft is also super fun and you can get creative with it.

 - Corks (The large pumpkin uses 20 corks, the small pumpkin uses 13 corks)